North Carolina Child Custody Laws

 State child custody laws are fairly similar from one state to the next, and most states have adopted the Uniform Child Custody Act (including North Carolina).
 North Carolina child custody laws recognize the option of joint custody; allow for visitation by grandparents; and consider the child's own wishes before ordering custody terms.

-Learn more about North Carolina's child custody laws in the chart below.
+Learn more about North Carolina's child custody laws in the chart and summary below.
 See FindLaw's extensive Child Custody section for additional articles and resources.

 |Code Section||50-11.2 et seq.|

 |Grandparent Visitation Rights Recognized?||Yes, §50-13.2(b1)|

 There are two basic types of child custody, and they come in two different forms.